AlanFreed/PhysicalFields.jl/README_MutableTypes.md

 Mutable vectors (1D arrays) belong to the type:
 ```
 struct MVector
-    len::Integer            # The vector's length, which is not mutable.
+    const len::Integer      # The vector's length, which is not mutable.
     vec::Vector{Float64}    # A column vector whose entries are mutable.
 end
 ```